 It is quite common for victims of modern slavery to avoid eye contact, continually appear frightened, and allow others to speak for them when addressed directly.
-They will be very reluctant to ask for help, quite possibly due to fear of further abuse or fear of deportation.
+They will be very reluctant to ask for help, possibly due to fear of further abuse or deportation.

 Key action points

 - Carry out unannounced spot checks and audits on suppliers - adopt a risk-based approach, so more checks are carried out on suppliers or parts of the business that pose the most risk.

 - Don't impose unreasonable demands on suppliers - excessive production targets or squeezed margins makes it more tempting for suppliers to cut corners or tolerate child labour.

 - Commit to fair and sustainable trade - it's not just about profitability.
 Remember, we have social and environmental obligations too.
 It's possible to be both profitable and principled.